 Three broad lessons from my recent research:

-1. Regarding collaborative R&D in environmental public policy, coordination failures across countries in the Northeast Asia region have implications for public health, the economy, and the dissemination of R&D.
+1. R&D coordination failures across institutions and countries – particularly Northeast Asia – have implications for public health, the economy, and the dissemination of R&D.

-3. Communications about politics and science are couched in an extremely complex milieu, specifically online data and the network structures which are embodied in these data.
-My research focusing on the use of Twitter by our elected officials, the media, and the general public confirms that social media help determine newsworthy content and, in turn, what will likely be on the policy agenda.
+3. The use of social media by our elected officials, the media, and the general public confirms that social media determines newsworthy content and, in turn, what will likely be on the policy agenda.

 Articles